SHENSHENZYC/linear-regression-analysis-on-life-expectancy/report.md

 | school_years               | 	3.314856 |

-Now VIF of every predictor is less than 10, and thus, by "Rule of Thumb", there is no significant multicolinearity without the `infant_deaths` column.
+Now VIF of every predictor is less than 10, and thus, by "Rule of Thumb", there is no significant multicollinearity without the `infant_deaths` column.
 Hence, we should exclude this column from the model.
-The current model after fixing multicolinearity is:
+The current model after fixing multicollinearity is:

 `life_expectancy` ~ `continent` + `developed` + `adult_mortality` + `under_five_death` + `alcohol` + `hiv` + `bmi` + `thinness_child` + `thinness_teen` + `hepatitis_b` + `polio` + `diphtheria` + `gdp` + `health_expenditure` + `icor` + `school_years`